 On all feasible occasions, the Southampton Patrol launch (call sign 'SP') will be deployed to the scene of a spill to gather information on the nature and extent of the spill and, if possible, to obtain samples of the oil spilled.
 Sampling kits are held in both patrol launches for this purpose, with spare bottles being available in store at 22 Berth.

-Instructions on how to collect and handle oil samples are at STOp Notice No 4/2001 - at Appendix 5A.
+Instructions on how to collect and handle oil samples are contained within the current STOp notices - link at Appendix 5A.

 Table 5.1 Sites of Special Interest (SSSI's) within Harbour Areas